Culture Ethnicity Race – Ram Gokal

 Underlying all this, however, is one common goal that encompasses the way we manage these patients and impart treatment, no matter what cultural background they come from – the desire to improve longevity and achieve an acceptable quality of life.
 This involves a caring approach, a giving ethos, and imparting treatment with comfort, respect and patience.
 We in this profession have a very privileged position being entrusted with the life-long care of these patients.
 It is for us to be able to incorporate the cultural differences, diverse as they may be, in imparting the best treatment we can.
 Even if we cannot understand the cultural background at least we can give therapy with compassion, love and caring and if we are able to achieve this, then the barriers of cultural differences can be surmounted and overcome to the advantage of the patient.
 Cultural differences provide a challenge – but they can be used to foster better relationships and enrich the diversity of society.

-Included in an addendum to the presentation (slides 41-50), are summaries of later key publications, from 2012 to 2022.
+Included in an addendum to the lecture presentation (slides 41-50), are summaries of later key publications, from 2012 to 2022.

-There is no doubt, eighteen years after I retired from UK clinical practice that these issues have persisted, although they are now being addressed.
+There is no doubt, eighteen years after I retired from UK clinical practice, that these issues have persisted, although they are now being addressed.